 -

 Make the caramel.
-Pour sugar into a heavy bottomed pot and melt over medium low heat.
+Pour sugar into a heavy bottomed pot and melt over low heat.
 Watch closely and shake the pan occasionally to ensure the sugar melts evenly (can take up to 20 minutes).

 -